Spanish banks reopen branches with staff gradually returning to work

-MADRID, May 11 (Reuters) - Spanish banks such as BBVA and Santander are reopening branches and letting staff return to work, although employees at their headquarters will still mainly work remotely as the country starts to ease lockdown measures.
+MADRID (Reuters) - Spanish banks such as BBVA (BBVA.MC) and Santander (SAN.MC) are reopening branches and letting staff return to work, although employees at their headquarters will still mainly work remotely as the country starts to ease lockdown measures.

 BBVA, one of the first banks in Spain to move staff out of Madrid to protect against the coronavirus outbreak, on Monday said about 200 employees at its corporate centre in critical functions would return to their offices this week.